Learn the basics at Learning Abroad 101 & create your traveler profile on ViaTRM

 Complete required paperwork & your ViaTRM checklist

-Once accepted, complete the paperwork and required items on your ViaTRM checklist.
-Required forms are accessible on the Forms section of the Policies & Guidelines page.
+Once accepted, complete the forms on your ViaTRM dashboard.
+Required forms are also accessible on the Forms section of the Policies & Guidelines page.

 All students participating in a Learning Abroad program are required to have international medical and emergency insurance.
 UH has partnered with CISI to offer the most cost-effective and robust international insurance package available to our students and faculty leaders.
 For more information, visit the Health and Safety page on CISI Insurance.